microcks/microcks.io/content/documentation/using/advanced.md

 ## Content negocation in REST mocks

-Microcks mocks engine supports [Content Negociation](https://restfulapi.net/content-negotiation/) for REST APIs based on `Accept` HTTP header.
+Microcks mocks engine supports [Content Negotiation](https://restfulapi.net/content-negotiation/) for REST APIs based on `Accept` HTTP header.

-So supposed you have defined 2 representations for the same example of a `GET /pastry/{name}` operation into your API contract:
+So suppose you have defined 2 representations for the same example of a `GET /pastry/{name}` operation into your API contract:

 * One describing a JSON response like below